Link to Latest Report:

 Extensive investigation has been carried out at FIU to develop retrofitting techniques using UHPC shell concept for both flexural and axial bridge elements.
 In both cases damaged bridge elements could be repaired using UHPC over damaged elements.
 Additional consideration on the corrosion durability of this retrofitting technique will considered.
 Incipient anodes that result in the “Halo” effect is currently being investigated.
 The main objective of this project is to select an existing in-service bridge with damaged column element, retrofit it using UHPC shell, using cast in place technique, instrument it and monitor it to identify deterioration of the repair and substrate material as well as development of corrosion of steel within the column.

 Following is brief description of the work to be conducted;

 - Contacts have been established with Miami-Dade County through the engineer in charge and District 4 and 6 of FDOT to identify an in-service bridge with damaged column elements.

 - A contractor will be identified for repairing one column of the identified bridge using UHPC shell and cast in place technique.
 Under this task, the selected column element will be retrofitted.

 - The retrofitted column will be instrumented for long term monitoring prior to retrofitting.

-- Retrofitted column of the bridge will be monitored and data will be collected over a long period of time.
-The data collection will be continued beyond the project duration, as long as instrument continue to function.
+- A retrofitted column of the bridge will be monitored and data will be collected over a long period of time.
+The data collection will be continued beyond the project duration, as long as the instrument continues to function.